LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---

-### POST /api/BrontoBoard/_getOfficeHoursForClass
+### POST /api/BrontoBoard/getOfficeHoursForClass

-**Description:** Returns an array of office hours for the given class.
+**Description:** Retrieves all office hours for a given class.

 **Requirements:**
-- None explicitly stated, implies class ID is valid.
+- N/A

 **Effects:**
 - Returns an array of office hours for the given class.